robertbraeutigam/scan/README.md

 * Direct connection to SCAN network.
 Discovery and address resolution through broadcast UDP.
 * Connection through a gateway or gateways.
 Discovery and address resolution through gateway directly.

-Gateways present a way to configure a static set of IP addresses to speak to.
+Gateways present a way to configure a static set of IP addresses to speak to, where the gateway is essentially a stand-in for all devices that are behind it.
 This may be necessary for devices that are not on any "local" network.
 Connected through untrusted networks, such as cellular networks or other host networks.